Kalan-Lab/lsaBGC/README.md

 This report is automatically sorted by the consensus order of homolog groups allowing for easy intuitive scrolling.
 For full information on each column, check out the [data dictionary table](https://github.com/Kalan-Lab/lsaBGC/wiki/10.-Population-Genetics-Analysis-of-Genes-Found-in-a-GCF#data-dictionary) on the `lsaBGC-PopGene.py` wiki.

-A highlight of some key columns in the table after loading into Google sheets:

 For more advanced evolutionary statistics, I recommend primarily consulting the Tajima's D and Median Beta-RD statistics, ***dN/dS & Fst are experimental implementations!!!*** and often times not very informative.

 **Median Beta-RD** is the median value of pairwise calculations of gene divergence to expected divergence for a pair of genomes based on genome-wide values such as ANI/AAI or divergence of single-copy core genes (e.g. ribosomal proteins).